1st Edition

 3.Nimble Tents and Bunkers: The Role of Libraries in Rapid-Response DH

-5.The Cruel Optimism of Infrastructure: a Call to Mend
+5.The Cruel Optimism of Infrastructure: A Call to Mend

-Sarah Potvin, Spencer Keralis, Elizabeth Grumbach
+Sarah Potvin, Spencer D. C. Keralis, and Elizabeth Grumbach

 6.Infrastructures of Power: Archives as Epistemological Palimpsests